careerify vs JobScan, how they differ in 2026

 Common questions

 Can I use both?
 Technically yes.
-But it is paying twice for tools that overlap 70%.
-If you already have a JobScan subscription, try careerify\'s free tier (1 tailored CV per month, no card) in parallel and compare results on real applications.
+But it is paying twice for tools that overlap heavily.
+If you already have a JobScan subscription, try careerify's free tier (1 tailored CV per month, no card) in parallel and compare results on real applications.

 How fast is the transition?
-Upload your master CV through careerify\'s onboarding (60 seconds).
+Upload your master CV through careerify's onboarding, usually under a minute.
 The fact bank gets built automatically from the CV.
 The first application can be generated right after.
 No migration process.

 Is JobScan a scam or cheating?
 No. They are a legitimate player in their niche.
 They are just optimised for a different market and a different use case than we are.

 Written by Joakim Bergman, founder careerify.
-Based on 30 days of JobScan use in February 2026 + 200+ CVs analysed via careerify.
+Structural comparison based on JobScan's public product and careerify's own pipeline, not a paid benchmark.
 No affiliate links, no partnership with JobScan.
-Last updated 2026-05-16.
+Last updated 2026-07-19.